2. If this be Pentecostalism . . .

 "I went alone to my bedroom of the Bible School -- a little room with a bookcase, a small bed, and a table.
 I started to pray with the Bible in my hands and I had not remained long in prayer when the light of the Holy Spirit showed me that the purpose of the work of Christ was to save and to wholly sanctify souls . . . and that my soul could be sanctified fully in that moment by faith.
 I confessed my need and asked God to completely purify my heart.
 I renounced with joy the world and its pleasures to accept a pure heart, a heart that was holy, full of the Holy Spirit of Christ.
 I received that which I asked of God by faith, immediately, fully.
 The Lord worked in my life the greatest miracle, that of full salvation.
 He sanctified me, taking all of me for Himself.
 The joy in my heart and life was great and Florence itself even seemed like a new city."

-Something really did happen that night to a young theological student.
+Something happened to a young theological student that night.
 Young Del Rosso laid down his pack of cigarettes, never to pick them up again.
 He obtained a couple of books on holiness -- one by Commissioner Samuel Logan Brengle of the Salvation Army and the other by William Booth, the Salvation Army's founder.
 In those two books, he found a clear, lucid, biblical explanation of the experience he had had in his room on Serragli Street.
 These two books, together with the Bible, were to be the only books on holiness that Del Rosso would have for the next 30 years.

 "Then I met the Nazarenes," he later joked, "and they really loaded me down with stuff."